Monday, February 4, 2013

 Shape the dough into desired length for buns.

-Sprinkle a large cookie/baking sheet with cornmeal, or lightly grease with cooking spray.
+Sprinkle a large baking sheet with cornmeal, or lightly grease with cooking spray.

 Place the long pieces of dough on a baking sheet (shape once again if you need to).

-Bake for about 22-25 minutes, or until dark golden brown.
+Bake at 375 degrees for about 20-25 minutes, or until golden brown.

 For the meatballs, I took a shortcut.
 I just put a box of Stove Top stuffing, 1 1/4 cup of water, and 2 eggs in with about 2 pounds of ground chuck.
 I rolled them out and baked them in the oven at 375 for about 15 minutes.
 Make them small so they they are easier to eat in the subs.